Ebenizar/Emerald-Lead-Distribution-Analysis/README.md

 Taking a deeper look into the data and analyzing based on DQD, I noticed there were no missing values, duplicates or outliers.
 This data did not capture the value of sale made.

 ### Tools Used
-Excel
+- Excel
+- Power Query
+- DAX
+- Conditional Formatting

 ### Data Cleaning Process
-To clean this data, I imported this data into power query, renamed the file, confirmed the headers are named appropriately.
-I also ensured the data type is correctly assigned to each column.
+To clean this data, I carried out the following steps
+- imported this data into power query and renamed the file
+- Confirmed the headers are named appropriately
+- Ensured the data type is correctly assigned to each column

 ### Data Analysis
 I loaded this clean data into Excel, and used Pivot table to summerize this data.
 This data summerization provided me with insight into the objective of this analysis.
 Using the pivot table, i carried out an exploratory data analysis to extract the following information
 - Total number of leads recorded
-- Lead distribution across Sales Executives
+- Lead distribution and conversion rate across Sales Executives
-- Lead distribution by Gender
+- Lead distribution and conversion rate by Gender
 - Breakdown of leads by sales status
-- lead distributed across branches (states)
+- lead distributed and conversion rate across branches (states)
-- Lead distribution by property type
+- Lead distribution and conversion rate by property type
-- Lead inspection outcomes (Yes / No)
+- Lead inspection outcomes (Yes / No), and conversion rate

 ### Key Insight
 From this analysis here are 7 key insights genetated;
+- The company had a conversion rate of 43.5%
+- The company had a total lead of 193, total paid of 84 and pending leads of 109
 - None of the leads were interested in buying industrial properties
 - Most of the buying customer were males
 - Most females were either not interested, suggested they will buy next time, or said the property was too expensive
 - Lagos has the highest paying clients
 - Clients that eventually bought properties were clients that went for inspection.
 Inspection played a great role in motivating the leads to purchase the properties
 - Porthacourt Lead went for inspection more based on lead distribution, however most of the paid clients came from lagos.
 Lagos are more action takers.
-- For the sales executives, Funmi had the highest lead distribution, and Olumide had lowest.
-However, Olumide ensured most of his customers went for inspection. we can't say Olumide did outstandly well, because overal, he had more male leads which purchased, same goes to Funmi, most of her buying clients were males.
+- For the sales executives, Funmi had the highest lead distribution, and Olumide had lowest at 27 leads.
+However, Olumide ensured most of his customers went for inspection. we can't say Olumide did outstandly well, because overall, he had more male leads, and this gave him higher conversation rate.
+Same goes to Funmi, most of her buying clients were males.
 16/20 males for funmi bought, and 14/16 malesfor Olumide bought.
 Olumide and Funmi did well, however Olumide outperformed Funmi

 ### Business Recommendation
 Here are some recommendations;